General Liability Insurance

 General Liability Insurance Coverage

-In a broad sense, general liability insurance usually can cover the costs from third-party accidents, third-party property damage, and bodily injury.
+In a broad sense, general liability insurance coverage for small business usually can cover the costs from third-party accidents, third-party property damage, and bodily injury.
 But what does that really mean?
 We’ve broken it down below:

 There are limitations to this coverage, however, and it’s important to be aware of them.
 General liability insurance usually does not cover: